GJVizconde/GJVizconde/README.md

 - 📫 How to reach me **gilmerjose.vizconde2@gmail.com**

-- 📄 Know about my experiences [linkedin](www.linkedin.com/in/gilmer-j-vizconde)
+- 📄 Know about my experiences <a href="https://www.linkedin.com/in/gilmer-j-vizconde">Linkedin</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">